CTSRD-CHERI/cheribuild/README.md

                         A directory with additional files that will be added to the image (default: '$SOURCE_ROOT/extra- files-minimal') --disk-image-minimal/path IMGPATH
-                        The output path for the QEMU disk image (default: '$OUTPUT_ROOT/cheribsd- minimal-<TARGET>-disk.img depending on architecture')
+                        The output path for the disk image (default: '$OUTPUT_ROOT/cheribsd-minimal-<TARGET>-disk.img depending on architecture')

 Options for target 'disk-image-mfs-root':
   --disk-image-mfs-root/extra-files DIR
                         A directory with additional files that will be added to the image (default: '$SOURCE_ROOT/extra- files-minimal') --disk-image-mfs-root/path IMGPATH
-                        The output path for the QEMU disk image (default: '$OUTPUT_ROOT/cheribsd-mfs- root-<TARGET>-disk.img depending on architecture')
+                        The output path for the disk image (default: '$OUTPUT_ROOT/cheribsd-mfs-root-<TARGET>-disk.img depending on architecture')

 Options for target 'disk-image':
   --disk-image/extra-files DIR
                         A directory with additional files that will be added to the image (default: '$SOURCE_ROOT/extra- files')
   --disk-image/path IMGPATH
-                        The output path for the QEMU disk image (default: '$OUTPUT_ROOT/cheribsd-<TARGET>-disk.img depending on architecture')
+                        The output path for the disk image (default: '$OUTPUT_ROOT/cheribsd-<TARGET>-disk.img depending on architecture')

+Options for target 'rootfs-tarball':
+  --rootfs-tarball/extra-files DIR
+                        A directory with additional files that will be added to the image (default: '$SOURCE_ROOT/extra- files')
+  --rootfs-tarball/path IMGPATH
+                        The output path for the disk image (default: '$OUTPUT_ROOT/cheribsd-<TARGET>.tar.xz depending on architecture')

 Options for target 'disk-image-freebsd':
   --disk-image-freebsd/extra-files DIR
                         A directory with additional files that will be added to the image (default: '$SOURCE_ROOT/extra- files') --disk-image-freebsd/path IMGPATH
-                        The output path for the QEMU disk image (default: '$OUTPUT_ROOT/freebsd-<TARGET>-disk.img depending on architecture')
+                        The output path for the disk image (default: '$OUTPUT_ROOT/freebsd-<TARGET>-disk.img depending on architecture')

 Options for target 'freertos':
   --freertos/demo DEMO  The FreeRTOS Demo build. (default: 'RISC-V-Generic')